Robert W. Thurston

 Robert W. Thurston (born 1949) is an American historian and author.
-He is professor emeritus at Miami University (Ohio) and founder and managing partner of Oxford Coffee Company, a roastery and coffeehouse.
-His most recent publications have been on coffee (Coffee: From Bean to Barista, Coffee: A Comprehensive Guide to the Bean, the Beverage, and the Industry).
+He is professor emeritus at Miami University.
+His most recent publication is "Lynching" in the Elgar Encyclopedia of Crime and Criminal Justice His latest book is The Body in the Anglosphere, 1880-1920.
+This study examines concepts of gender, sexuality, race, and civilization as they were affected by new ideas, close interaction between races, and new technology like photography.
+He has also written on coffee (Coffee: From Bean to Barista, Coffee: A Comprehensive Guide to the Bean, the Beverage, and the Industry).
 Perhaps primarily known for his work on the history of Russia and the Soviet Union, Thurston has also written on early modern witch hunts (The Witch Hunts in Europe and North America: A History of the Witch Persecutions in Europe and North America, a revised edition of Witch, Wicce, Mother Goose: The Rise and Fall of the Witch Hunts in Europe and North America).
 He is also co-founder and managing partner of the Oxford Coffee Company, a roastery and coffeehouse in Oxford, Ohio.

+His current research has the working title "The Near Death of a Young Republic: Migration, War, and Rebellion in America, 1791-94."
+He has published related op eds several times in the past months and years in the Cincinnati Enquirer.

-He has given talks in recent years in the U.S., Britain, France, Nicaragua, and China on coffee and consumption patterns.
-He has been interviewed regularly on coffee, for example for BBC 4, the Food Network, and Dr. Oz The Good Life.
-His trips to coffee "origin," the industry term for coffee farms, have taken him to ten countries.
-He has been interviewed several times on WVXU, Cincinnati's NPR station, on several topics ranging from populism to coffee to the history of land preservation in the U.S. Podcasts with him are discussions of lynching and the witch hunts and film.
+He has given talks in recent years on the Northwest Indian wars of the 1790s.
+He has spoken in the U.S., Britain, France, Nicaragua, and China on coffee and consumption patterns.
+He has been interviewed regularly on coffee, for example for BBC Four, Food Network, and Dr. Oz The Good Life.
+His trips to coffee "origin", the industry term for coffee farms, have taken him to ten countries.
+He has been interviewed several times on WVXU, Cincinnati's NPR station, on several topics ranging from populism to coffee to the history of land preservation in the U.S.

 He has written occasionally on current issues in Ukraine and on how people get their history from romance novels.